Tag Archives: motherhood

 My oldest daughter and I were asked to be a part of a workshop at our church speaking on adult daughters and their mother’s relationships.
 We made a list and examined our strengths as well as our weaknesses.
 I know from experience that mother-daughter relationships can be both complex and diverse.

-There are many ups and downs, no matter how positive, or complicated, testing relationships.
-Psychologists say the daughters’ primary complaints are that mothers try to baby them by being overly critical and demanding.
+There are many ups and downs, no matter how positive or complicated, in testing relationships.
+Psychologists say the daughters’ primary complaints are that their mothers try to baby them by being overly critical and demanding.
 From the mom’s perspective, daughters don’t listen to them, make poor choices, and have zero time for them.

 I do not find this teaching comfortable or an easy topic for me.
-There are many challenges in parenting and this thing called “motherhood” hit me between the eyes at an early age.
+Parenting has many challenges, and this thing called “motherhood” hit me between the eyes at an early age.
 My mom raised me pretty much as a single mom, as she never married after she and my dad split.
-She had common law relationships–I can think of three–and I was pretty much left on my own.
+She had common law relationships–I can think of three–and I was pretty much left alone.
 So yeah, I was neglected and raised myself.
-Matter of fact, our roles were reversed and so I’ve always felt that my childhood was taken from me!
+As a matter of fact, our roles were reversed, and so I’ve always felt that my childhood was taken from me!

 I left home early and married very young.
-Had my first child at the age of 17, and by the time I was 22, I had my 4th.
-Ironically enough, I did a lot of the same mistakes in parenting as my own mother.
-I wrote about my personal journey as a daughter, wife, and mother.
+I had my first child at 17, and by the time I was 22, I had my 4th.
+Ironically enough, I made many of the same parenting mistakes as my own mother.
+I wrote about my journey as a daughter, wife, and mother.
 You can say I was a real hot mess back then.
 In retrospect, I thank God that He rescued me from myself!
-Now that my children are adults – I can think of a lot of things that I did wrong and regret in my own role.
+Now that my children are adults, I can think of many things I did wrong and regret in my role.
 But nothing worthwhile comes easy; at least it never did for me!

-In every challenge, there are defeats and triumphs – and all of us have some scars along the way.
+There are defeats and triumphs in every challenge, and we all have some scars along the way.

 Lamentations 3:22-23: “It is of the Lord’s mercies that we are not consumed, because His compassions fail not.
 They are new every morning: great is thy faithfulness.”